-The site is located within the Swartland Shale Renosterveld (Figure 6), classified as a critically endangered (CR) vegetation type in terms of "List of ecosystems that are threatened and in need of protection" (GN 1002, December 2011), promulgated in terms of the National Environmental Management Biodiversity Act, Act 10 of 2004, as well as the more recent (2018) National Biodiversity Assessment (Skowno et. al., 2019).
+The site is located within the Swartland Shale Renosterveld (Figure 6)17, classified as a critically endangered (CR) vegetation type in terms of "List of ecosystems that are threatened and in need of protection" (GN 1002, December 2011), promulgated in terms of the National Environmental Management Biodiversity Act, Act 10 of 2004, as well as the more recent (2018) National Biodiversity Assessment (Skowno et. al., 2019)18.
 It was anticipated that a more detailed botanical assessment, in addition to the high-level desktop study was required to be undertaken.
 Therefore, a site-based assessment by a specialist has been conducted to ground-truth the initial desktop assessment and determine if there is any sensitive or endangered vegetation on the proposed site.
 The findings of the Botanical Assessment will be discussed in detail in the EIR but are summarised below for ease of reference.

-According to the Biodiversity Overlay Map from Cape Farm Mapper (Figure 7; Appendix 4), a nonperennial watercourse, classified as an Ecological Support Area (ESA2) will be impacted by the proposed Bonathaba Dam development.
+According to the Biodiversity Overlay Map from Cape Farm Mapper (Figure 7; Appendix 4), a non-perennial watercourse, classified as an Ecological Support Area (ESA2) will be impacted by the proposed Bonathaba Dam development.
 Areas classified as ESA2 are recognized as being degraded, but that they should be protected from further impact and ideally restored to a more natural state to support some ecological processes/ function.
 As per the botanical specialist, very little or only remnants of the expected riparian vegetation were observed during the botanical assessment.
 The proposed site for development does not fall within any CBA.
 The objective is to restore and/or manage to minimize the impact on ecological processes and functioning.

 Effectively designed and managed farm dams can attract a variety of birds, insects, and animals to the area which can contribute to the conservation of biodiversity.
-For example, the proposed dam may provide avifauna (water species) with habitat for breeding and nesting sites.
+For example, the proposed dam may provide avifauna (water species) with habitat for breeding and nesting sites19.
 Because of the proximity to intensively cultivated areas, it is not expected that the proposed dam location will have a significant impact on fauna species.
-The impact on reptiles and amphibians is likely to be localized and may result in species being displaced (snakes and lizards) but no significant and irreversible impact on reptilian and amphibian species, such as conducting phased earthworks over time to allow various fauna to move away from the site of development, must be implemented.
+The impact on reptiles and amphibians is likely to be localized and may result in species being displaced (snakes and lizards) but no significant and irreversible impact on these species is expected.
+Mitigation measures to reduce any potential direct and acute impact on reptilian and amphibian species, such as conducting phased earthworks over time to allow various fauna to move away from the site of development, must be implemented.